Graphic of finger about to push ETF button on digital screen

 • Convenience – just like stocks, investors can buy and sell ETF units at their discretion during exchange trading hours, with public pricing information allowing for ongoing monitoring of investments.

-• Capacity to outperform – with most ETFs being passive investments, their value will go up and down in line with the index or asset they are tracking, rather than actively seeking to outperform the market like some other types of funds.
+• Capacity to outperform – as most ETFs are passive investments, their value will go up and down in line with the index or asset they are tracking, rather than actively seeking to outperform the market like some other types of funds.

 • Tracking error – an ETF's performance may be different than the index or asset it is tracking due to a range of factors related to expenses associated with the ETF.
 This can result in a variance between the ETF's net asset value and market price.